-Hell's Hollow Trail is a 1.2 mile lightly trafficked out and back trail located near Portersville, PA that features a lake and is good for all skill levels.
+Hell's Hollow Trail is a 1.2 mile lightly trafficked out and back trail located near Portersville, Pennsylvania that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash